Orwatronic/mas_514/docs/src/start.md

     - Under `Host 192.168.0.8`, add the information `IdentityFile ~/.ssh/id_rsa_jetbot<group-number>` (See image below)
 - Click the green icon again and choose `Remote-SSH: Connect to host`
   - Now the item `192.168.0.<group-number>` or `jetbot-desktop<group-number>` should be there.
+  - Click this, select "Linux" as the remote platform.
+  - Click yes on popup regarding fingerprint.
-  - Click this, select "Linux" as the remote platform, then VS Code should start initialization and setting up the SSH Host.
+  - VS Code should start initialization and setting up the SSH Host.

 Inside VSCode you can open a folder using the bar on the left side.
 A terminal window can be opened with maybe `[CTRL + J]` depending on system.